Tuesday, May 30, 2017

 The horse camp at Bruneau Dunes State Park.

-There are 19 spots, the website says 15, but I counted them!
-None of the sites are extremely large, really just room for one rig and they do not have corrals in the spots.
+There are 19 spots, none of which are extremely large, really just room for one rig and they do not have corrals in the spots.
 There are a set of four wooden communal corrals and then a separate fifth one next to them.
 There is a bathroom, picnic tables and fire rings, several water spigots and garbage cans, a shelter also with picnic tables, and a very small manure bin.
 Apparently there are showers and flush toilets somewhere in the park, but you would have to drive to find them.
 If you live in Idaho you get a cheaper rate, for out of state people like myself it was $23.02, to be exact, per night.

 The communal corrals at Bruneau Dunes State Park.